Environment Variables

 Required Variables

-Set these in the Convex dashboard:
+Set these in the nest-api Convex dashboard:

 | Variable | Description |